Archaeologists discover previously unknown ancient language

 The civilisation fundamentally changed human history – because its technological innovations (especially the invention of iron, the development of sophisticated ultra-lightweight war chariots and the creation of a substantial civil service) enabled an expansion of warfare and government and the creation of ever-larger empires.

-The ongoing archaeological research at Bogazkoy is shedding remarkable new light on how Hittite civilization functioned – and thus on how it helped transform human history.
+The ongoing archaeological research at Bogazkoy is shedding remarkable new light on how Hittite civilisation functioned – and thus on how it helped transform human history.

 Join our commenting forum